Mask mandate partially lifted at Cambria County court facilities

 Courthouse staff and attorneys who have provided a certification of vaccination or copies of their vaccination cards may choose not to wear masks at their discretion.

-Krumenacker said those are the parties he “has control over” and that information can be filed with human resources for employees, or Krumenacker’s office for attorneys.
+Krumenacker said those are the parties he “has control over” and that information can be sought from Human Resources for employees or from Krumenacker’s office for attorneys.

+Members of the public entering the Cambria County Courthouse, Central Park Complex in downtown Johnstown and district magistrates’ offices will still be required to wear facemasks or other coverings over their mouths and noses.

-Filings with the prothonotary and clerks of courts offices may no longer be made by email or fax unless permitted by the Pennsylvania Rules of Criminal or Civil Procedure.
+Filings with the prothonotary and clerk of court offices may no longer be made by email or fax unless permitted by the Pennsylvania Rules of Criminal or Civil Procedure.

-“I’m trying to create a consistent policy and we can start carving out a path forward from there,” he said.
+“I’m trying to create a consistent policy and we can start carving out a path forward from there,” Krumenacker said.

 Sheriff’s deputies can limit the number of individuals entering or remaining in a court facility to ensure public safety, and will enforce compliance with safety provisions set forth by Krumenacker’s order.